Are You Too Nice to Lead? #leadership #peopleskills

 by Kate Nasser |

-The word leader used to mean strong, directive, and sometimes unfeeling.
+The word leader used to mean strong, directive, and unemotional.
 That picture has shifted to less directive and more in touch with employees’ needs.

 Yet where is the balance between results-focused and people-focused?
 In tough moments …